krinkinmu/krinkinmu.github.io/_drafts/2020-10-18-recurrence-relations-and-linear-algebra.md

 of vector spaces.
 More specifically, we should note that the same vector space may have multiple different basises.

-For example, let's say we have a plane and we use *x* and *y* coordinates to describe vectors on that plane.
-That basically means that we can express any vector on the plane as a linear combination of two orthogonal unit vectors:
+For example, let's say we have a vector *t* on a plane (\\(\mathbb{R}^2\\)) and we use *x* and *y* coordinates to describe the vector on that plane.

 TODO insert a picture here

+Basically *x* and *y* coordinates tell us how many basis vectors we need to combine to get the original vector *t*.

-The pair of vectors chosen above is convinient to use, but that's by no means the only pair of vectors that could be used for this purpose.
+The pair of basis vectors chosen above is convinient to use, but that's by no means the only pair of vectors that could be used for this purpose.
 For example, these two vector will work as well:

-TODO insert a picture
+TODO insert a picture here

-It's easy to see that \\(x = -u\\) and \\(y = -v\\) and therefore anything that could be expressed as a linear combination of *x* and *y* could also be expressed as a linear combination of *u* and *v*.
+We can use those vectors as a basis as well.
+However the coordinates of the vector *t* will be different if we use them as a vector.

+In this particular case all we need to change the basis is to change the signes of the *x* and *y* coordinates to the opposite, but in general the transformation might be more complicated.

 So we can have different basises for the same vector space, so what?
 Well, the matrix of the same linear operator might look differently in different basises.